A. The Scope of the Freedom of Information Act (FOIA)

 An Educational Institution Requester or a Non-Commercial Scientific Institution Requester affiliated with an educational or noncommercial scientific institution, and this request is made for a scholarly or scientific purpose and not for a commercial use.

 A Commercial-Use Requester affiliated with a private corporation, seeking information for use in the company's business.

-An “Other” Requester seeking information for non-commercial or personal use.]
+An “Other” Requester seeking information for personal or non-commercial use.]

-As proof of identity I am including a photocopy of my driver’s license, notarized declaration, sworn statement, etc. (See “Establishing Identity and Right to Access”)
+As proof of identity I am including a photocopy of my driver’s license, notarized declaration, sworn statement, etc. (See “Establishing Proof of Identity and Right to Access”)